Angel Stadium

 Angel Stadium (originally and colloquially known as Anaheim Stadium) is a ballpark in Anaheim, California, United States.
 Since its opening in 1966, it has been the home venue of the Los Angeles Angels of Major League Baseball (MLB), who relocated from Los Angeles to Anaheim following the 1965 season.
 Founded in 1961, the Angels were the first MLB team to originate in California, unlike the Los Angeles Dodgers and San Francisco Giants, who relocated from New York.
 The Angels played their inaugural season at Wrigley Field (Los Angeles), a now-demolished ballpark in South Los Angeles, and then at Chavez Ravine Stadium (better known as Dodger Stadium) from 1962 to 1965 before moving to Anaheim Stadium, where construction began in 1964.

 The stadium also served as the home of the Los Angeles Rams of the National Football League (NFL) from 1980 to 1994.

 The stadium is often referred to by its unofficial nickname The Big A, coined by Herald Examiner Sports Editor Bud Furillo.
 It is the fourth-oldest active ballpark in the majors, behind Fenway Park, Wrigley Field, and Dodger Stadium.
 The stadium hosted the MLB All-Star Game three times in 1967, 1989, and 2010, as well as the World Series in 2002.

 Aside from professional baseball and football, Angel Stadium has hosted a variety of major events.
-These include concerts by world-renowned artists such as The Who (1970), Pink Floyd (1977), the Rolling Stones (1978, 2002, 2005), and Aerosmith (1976).
+These include concerts by artists such as The Who (1970), Aerosmith (1976), Pink Floyd (1977), the Rolling Stones (1978, 2002, 2005), and the Grateful Dead and Bob Dylan (1987) as one of the venues on their Dylan & the Dead tour.
 The stadium has also been a longtime venue for the AMA Supercross Championship, which has been held at the venue since 1976.
 The stadium remains one of the most iconic stops on the Supercross circuit, frequently serving as the season opener and hosting multiple rounds annually.

-Religious events have also played a significant role at the stadium, including Billy Graham’s evangelistic crusades and the annual Harvest Crusades led by Greg Laurie.
+Religious events have also played a significant role at the stadium, including Billy Graham's evangelistic crusades and the annual Harvest Crusades led by Greg Laurie.
 In addition, Eid al-Fitr celebrations have drawn thousands of worshippers for morning prayers.
 Other events have included college and high school football games.

 The stadium also houses the studios and offices of the Angels' owned and operated flagship radio station, KLAA (830 AM).